AdamKeeley/P0223/SQL Queries.md

 |-2		|redacted - rare occupation                         |
 |-1		|redacted - potentially sensitive or identifying    |

 ## Clinical (EMIS)

-Created a view that de-normalises the data into human readable format
+Created a view that de-normalises the data into human readable format, **dbo.vw_covid19_emis_gp_clinical**.
-- dbo.vw_covid19_emis_gp_clinical
+Can then just inner join code lists to view when generating analysis files.
+Data volume might require that the result set of the view be written to a table however.

 Need to understand how SNOMED works, and how it all fits in with what code lists already exists.